mavronator1/emedded-shooter/README.md

 # emedded-shooter

-First Person Shooter game developed for MBED LPC1768 microcontroller for Embedded Systems Project in second year of Electronic Engineering at University of Leeds.
+FPS game developed for ths mbed LPC1768 microcontroller for the 'Embedded Systems Project' module in the second year of Electronic Engineering at University of Leeds.

-The player must navigate through a maze, fighting enemies and finally battling a 'boss' at the end of the maze.

-We take inspiration from classic 90s shooter games such as Wolfenstein3D, specifically using the [Raycasting](https://lodev.org/cgtutor/raycasting.html) rendering techqinue to generate a pseudo-3D world.
+The game takes inspiration from classic 90s shooter games such as Wolfenstein3D, where the player must navigate through a pseudo-3D maze world, battling enemies and facing off with a 'boss' enemy at the end of the level.
+As done in retro shooter games, we use the [Raycasting](https://lodev.org/cgtutor/raycasting.html) rendering techqinue to generate our 3D looking world that can run on a small, low power microcontroller.

 Gameplay Demo: